Contact-Control-Interfaces/maestro-sdk-docs/Unity/2.6.0/README.md

  - The ability to customize force feedback and vibrotactile haptics per object in scene
  - An example scene showcasing interactions and haptics named "Sandbox"

 This Unity SDK is designed to be tracking-agnostic, though we provide prefab rigs for Ultraleap and Meta Quest 1/2 hand tracking.
-If you want compatibility with some other tracking configuration, you can try to roll your own rig by following these steps [TODO].

 ## Compatibility